-Increased Risk Of Disease:
+Increased Risk of Disease

 In addition to an enormous increase in the likelihood of bacterial infections and food poisoning, there’s a potential link between consumed TG and common diseases.
-Though not directly linked to consumption of transglutaminase, there’s an increased risk to people who do not regulate the enzyme properly.
+Though not directly linked to the consumption of transglutaminase, there’s an increased risk to people who do not regulate the enzyme properly.

 For example, when TG is not properly regulated in the body, it’s associated with plaques in the brains of Alzheimer’s, Parkinson’s, and Huntington’s Disease patients; in the development of cataracts in the eyes; arteriosclerosis (hardening of the arteries); and various skin disorders.
 [Transglutaminases in Disease, Soo-Youl Kim, et al., Neurochemistry International 40 (2002), 85-103.]

-Gluten Allergy And Celiac Disease:
+Gluten Allergy and Celiac Disease